Unseanted/Ace-Tickets-app/README.md

 # Ace-Tickets 🎟️

 Ace-Tickets is a full-stack web application designed to facilitate ticket booking for football matches, movies, and events.
-The app uses React.js for the frontend and Express.js with Python for the backend, incorporating JWT-based authentication and Paystack payment integration.
+The app uses React.js for the frontend and Express.js with Python for the backend, incorporating JWT-based authentication and Paystack payment integration

-<<<<<<< HEAD
 # --Table of Contents
 +- Features
 +- Tech Stack